Ktechgh/Account_Mgr/README.md

 These commands set who you are globally (applies to all repos).

-git config --global user.email "techk657@gmail.com"
+git config --global user.email "kennarttechnologies@gmail.com"
-git config --global user.name "Ktechgh"
+git config --global user.name "Kennarttechl"